SrijanBadhya/Debsoc/Running the PES Debsoc.md

 When we had 8 people pull up to a session before we taught them BPs, I made one of them a fake reply speaker once.
 Basically a 4th person gave a 4 minute speech as a reply speech.
 When there were 7 people, there was a reply speaker from one side but not the other side, we just worked around with what we had.

 ### Online Sessions
 At the beginning of his clubhead term, Nikhil and I walked around during breaks and asked random 2nd years about how they felt about clubs.
-A surprising number of them said that the factor keeping them away from clubs was accessibility, because they had to travel home,
+A surprising number of them said that the factor keeping them away from clubs was accessibility, because they had to travel home and couldn't stay at PES.
+They wished there were more online activities by clubs.

+While Nikhil and I understood this exclusive benefit, we're still certified h

 # How to resolve Debsoc Drama